damiso15/my_portfolio/README.md

 # my_portfolio
-A portfolio nad blog website written in Django
+A portfolio and blog website written in Django